The Jacobian of a Riemann surface and the geometry of the cut locus of simple closed geodesics: Theoretical estimates for the period Gram matrix

 For the red-blue decomposition that is obtained via the cut locus $CL(\at)$, the following holds.
-If $p_1$ and $p_2$ are blue, then $p_1$ and $p_2$ lie on the same side of the boundary $\partial S_2$.
-If $p_1$ and $p_2$ are red then they lie on different sides of $\partial S_2$.
+If $p_1$ and $p_2$ are blue, then $p_1$ and $p_2$ lie both on either $\partial_1 S_2$ or $\partial_2 S_2$.
+If $p_1$ and $p_2$ are red, then they lie on opposite sides.
 This follows from the relationship of the canonical 1-forms with the intersection number of curves (see \cite{fk}, chapter III).
-There are points on $\partial S_2$ that are both red and blue.
-However the number of those points is finite.\\ We now connect the endpoints of two corresponding opposite red boundary segments in the red-blue composition of $S_2 \subset C$ with differentiable curves, such that these curves do not mutually intersect.
+At the intersection of the red and the blue parts of a boundary, there exist a finite number points that are both red and blue.\\ We now connect the endpoints of two corresponding opposite red boundary segments in the red-blue decomposition of $S_2 \subset C$ with differentiable curves.
 Then the curves, together with the boundary segments of $S_2$, enclose a subset of $S_2$.
-We denote the union of all enclosed areas that can be obtained in this way by $S_2^{red}$.
-We set:
+Note that some of these curves may cross.
+Therefore we choose from $S_2$ a subset of curves, such that these do not mutually intersect and denote by $S_2^{red}$ the union of all enclosed areas obtained this way.